kpsdev1/The-Recipe-Blog/README.md

 **EPIC | Crud Functionality**
 - As a User I can add a recipe so that other people can view it.
 - As a User I can Edit/Delete my recipes so that I can make changes even after I have posted a recipe.
-- As a User I can like recipes so that I can show that i like a recipe without having to comment.
+- As a User I can like recipes so that I can show that I like a recipe without having to comment.
 - As a User I can add a wine that I like so that other people can see it.
-- As a User I can edit a wine I added so that so that I can update or make changes.
+- As a User I can edit a wine I added so that I can update or make changes.
-- As a User I can delete a wine that I shared so that I have control over the wines i share.
+- As a User I can delete a wine that I shared so that I have control over the wines I share.
-- As a User I can comment on other recipes so that provide feedback.
+- As a User I can comment on other recipes so that I can provide feedback.
-- As a User I can update my comments so that make changes incase I mistyped something or if I wish to delete the comment.
+- As a User I can update my comments so that I can make changes incase I mistyped something or if I wish to delete the comment.
 - As a User I can View likes so that I can see how popular a recipe or comment is.
 - As a User I can Like comments so that I can show my appreciation of a comment.